Resources for Current Students

 The CPCE is designed to assess counseling students’ knowledge of counseling information and is required in many states for licensing.

-The Trinity Washington University School of Education assists graduates in obtaining the provisional and the initial standard licenses.
-Candidates are required to submit a completed application and supporting materials to the EDU administration office ( Main 395) as part of the application process.
+The Trinity Washington University School of Education provides students with an Office of the State Superintendent of Education (OSSE) verification form for students to obtain both their provisional and initial standard licenses.
+Candidates are required to submit a completed application and supporting materials directly to the Office of the State Superintendent of Education.
 Several of the materials require advance preparation.
-Please note: partial application packages will not be accepted.
 For additional information, please see: